barryclark/jekyll-now/privacy.md

 ### Share

-Each post currently has five share links: Facebook, Twitter, LinkedIn, Google+, Reddit, and StumbleUpon.
+Each post currently has five share links: Facebook, Twitter, LinkedIn, Google+, and Reddit.
 Sharing a post requires an account with the associated service as well as adherence to their privacy policies.